-We provide assistance with your permit process.
-However, we take care of most of the heavy lifting during the permit process so you can focus on your work.
-As a result, you can begin using your new pallet racking system as quickly as possible.
+Obtaining permits may not be fun, but we can help!
+We assist many customers with the permit process.
+We take care of most of the challenging aspects of securing pallet rack permits so you can focus on your business.
+That means you get your job done and begin using your new pallet racking system as quickly as possible.

 What permits are actually required?
 There’s two: Building Permits and Fire Permits.
-Therefore, some cities automatically include the Fire Permits in their permitting process.
+Some cities automatically include the Fire Permits in their permitting process.

 Most cities require building permits for industrial storage racks that are over 5’ 9” high.
-In addition, this includes pallet rack and shelving.
+That means almost all pallet rack and most shelving should be permitted.

 Pallet Rack Permit Process